Umami Pot

 Step 5

-Turn off the heat, add curry roux to the pot, and dissolve it.
+Turn off the heat, add curry roux to the pot, and stir until dissolved.
 In a small bowl, mix starch with water, then gradually add the mixture to the pot.
-Heat the pot again and simmer briefly to eliminate the powdery texture of the starch.
+Reheat the pot and simmer briefly to eliminate any powdery texture from the starch.

 curry udon_instruction-6